arthurmco/familyline-testbed/docs/object_guide.md

 ## Object creation

 The object needs to have these things:
-1. *Be in a cpp and hpp file.* It can be in any folder inside Tribalia source, but we recommend that it lies on the objects folder.
+1. *Be in a cpp and hpp file.* It can be in any folder inside Familyline source, but we recommend that it lies on the objects folder.
 2. *Inherit from `Logic::Building` or `Logic::Unit`* This depends of the object type.
 3. *Have a mesh*.
 	Please check [the model guidelines](model_contrib.md) for how to create meshes.
 You need to add it to the assets file, but the format is straightforward.